Sheff Utd 'devastated' by death of Cusack at 27

 Cusack had been at the club since 2019 and became the first player to reach 100 appearances for the women's team last season.

-She also worked as a marketing executive at the club, who said they were "devastated" in a statement.
+She also worked as a marketing executive at the club, who said they were "devastated".

 "This is heartbreaking news for everyone at Bramall Lane," said Sheffield United chief executive officer Stephen Bettis.